 Unfortunately, the mobility of our shoulder sometimes comes at a price.
 Wear and tear from everyday life lead to painful side effects.
-If you’re struggling with shoulder pain, then it’s time to visit the team at Metropolitan Pain and Spine Institute.
+If you’re struggling with shoulder pain, then it’s time to visit the team at Spine INA.
 We will root out the cause and help you find the best treatment for your ailment.

 What Is Shoulder Pain?